lshpaner/eda_toolkit/docs/_sources/getting_started.rst.txt

 .. _getting_started:

 ..
-KFRE Python Library Documentation documentation master file, created by sphinx-quickstart on Thu May 2 15:44:56 2024.
+EDA Toolkit Python Library Documentation documentation master file, created by sphinx-quickstart on Thu May 2 15:44:56 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.